mcpasin/Getting-Cleaning-Data/README.md

-# Getting-Cleaning-Data
+# Getting-Cleaning-Data Course Project Readme
-A repo for the course Getting and Cleaning Data

 This readme document describes step by step how to prepare and clean the dataset presented in the Course Project.